The arithmetic Hodge index theorem for adelic line bundles II: Introduction

-Let $X$ be a projective variety over a field $K$.
-A \emph{polarizable algebraic dynamical system on $X$} is a morphism $f:X\to X$ such that there is an ample $\QQ$-line bundle $L\in \Pic(X)\otimes_{\BZ} \BQ$ satisfying $f^*L =qL$ from some rational number $q>1$.
-We call $L$ a \emph{polarization of $f$}, and call the triple $(X,f,L)$ a \emph{polarized algebraic dynamical system}.
-Let $\Prep (f)$ denote the set of \emph{preperiodic points}, i.e.,
+Let $K$ be a field.
+A \emph{polarized algebraic dynamical system over $K$} is a triple $(X,f,L)$, where $X$ is a projective variety over $K$, $f:X\to X$ is a $K$-morphism, and $L\in \Pic(X)_\BQ$ is an ample $\QQ$-line bundle satisfying $f^*L =qL$ from some rational number $q>1$.
+We call $L$ a \emph{polarization of $f$}.
+Denote by $\Prep (f)$ the set of \emph{preperiodic points}, i.e.,

 A well-known result of Fakhruddin \cite{Fak} asserts that $\Prep (f)$ is Zariski dense in $X$.